rajanil/msCentipede/README.md

 Instead of the default file names, you can specify the file name to which the run log, model parameters and binding posterior odds will be written, using the flags `--log_file`, `--model_file` and `--posterior_file`, respectively.

-If the model flag is specified to be `msCentipede-flexbgmean` or `msCentipede-flexbg`, then a path to a bam file containing chromatin accessibility data from genomic DNA must be passed, using the flag `--bam_file_genomicdna`.
+The differences between the three models *msCentipede* , *msCentipede_flexbgmean* , and *msCentipede_flexbg* are specified in detail in the associated [publication]().
+If the model flag is specified to be *msCentipede_flexbgmean* or *msCentipede_flexbg*, then a path to a bam file containing chromatin accessibility data from genomic DNA must be passed, using the flag `--bam_file_genomicdna`.